 2. LBJ Presidential Library

 - Location: LBJ is a Library and Museum located at the University of Texas, Austin

 - Time to explore: Opens daily from 9.00 AM TO 5.00 PM

 No visitor is admitted after 4.00 PM.
 The museum is closed on Christmas Day, New Year’s Day, and Thanksgiving.

-This is the Presidential Library and museum of Lyndon Baines Johnson the 36th President of United States.
-It is one among the fourteen Presidential Libraries that is under the National Archives and Records Administration.
-The Library has served as an important venue for memorable events with Presidents, First Ladies, foreign dignitaries and Foreign heads of State.
+This is the Presidential Library and museum of Lyndon Baines Johnson the 36th President of the United States.
+It is one of the fourteen Presidential Libraries that is under the National Archives and Records Administration.
+The Library has served as an important venue for memorable events with Presidents, First Ladies, foreign dignitaries, and Foreign heads of State.

 3. Harry Ransom Humanities Research Center

 - Location: Harry Ransom Center is an archive, library, and gallery located at the University of Texas, Austin.

 - Saturday–Sunday Noon–5 pm

 - For Reading and Viewing Room at Harry Ransom center